CameronLonsdale/CameronLonsdale.github.io/_posts/2019-03-25-how-does-docker-work.markdown

 }
 {% endhighlight %}

-This is where Containerd steps in, first we request a container be created according to the [OCI specification](https://github.com/moby/moby/blob/f7ec606fc1ce5d547662af485acd78eb732eedfe/daemon/oci_linux.go#L917).
+This is where _containerd_ steps in, first we request a container be created according to the [OCI specification](https://github.com/moby/moby/blob/f7ec606fc1ce5d547662af485acd78eb732eedfe/daemon/oci_linux.go#L917).
 Then, start running a process inside of the container.
-All subsequent supervision is handled by Containerd.
+All subsequent supervision is handled by _containerd_.

-# Containerd
+## containerd

-[Containerd](https://containerd.io/) has confusing terminology around it.
-It's described as a runtime, but doesn't implement the OCI runtime spec, therefore it's not a runtime in the same way that _runc_ is a runtime.
-Containerd is a daemon which oversees the life cycle of containers, using OCI compliant runtimes in order to manage them.
-I prefer the description given by [Michael Crosby](https://www.youtube.com/watch?v=VWuHWfEB6ro), think of Containerd as a container supervisor.
+[_containerd_](https://containerd.io/) has confusing terminology around it.
+It's described as a runtime, but doesn't implement the OCI runtime spec, therefore it's not a runtime in the same way that _runc_ is a runtime. _containerd_ is a daemon which oversees the life cycle of containers, using OCI compliant runtimes in order to manage them.
+As [Michael Crosby](https://www.youtube.com/watch?v=VWuHWfEB6ro) describes it, _containerd_ is a container supervisor.

-TODO EDIT THIS:

-Effectively, all Containerd needs to create a container is a specification and the directory path to the container's root file system.
+The interface is simple, all that's required to create a container is its specification and a [bundle](https://github.com/opencontainers/runtime-spec/blob/master/bundle.md) which encodes where the root file system is.

-Clients talk to Containerd using the GRPC protocol.
-Internally, Containerd is split into services which communicate to each other using GRPC aswell.

-#### Create
+### Create

 {% highlight go %}
 func (l *local) Create(ctx context.Context, req *api.CreateContainerRequest, _ ...grpc.CallOption) (*api.CreateContainerResponse, error) {